MarcinTom/udacity_aws_mle_nano_capstone/README.md

 ## Future steps and considerations to improve model performance

+1. Use more data for model training
-1. Rebalance Label data, include more data to have label 1 balance closer to the other buckets
+2. Rebalance Label data, include more data to have label 1 balance closer to the other buckets
-2. More focus on hyper-parameters tunning, extend the ranges of chosen hyper-parameters and include other ones
+3. More focus on hyper-parameters tunning, extend the ranges of chosen hyper-parameters and include other ones
-3. Try different model to see if it has better performance them selected one
+4. Try different model to see if it has better performance them selected one